RevBayes Morphology Lab

 likelihood ~ dnPhyloCTMC(tree=phylogeny, siteRates=gamma_rates, Q=Q, type="Standard", coding="variable", siteMatrices=categ_probs)

-Now remove the quit() statement at the end of your Substitution Model section and rerun:
+Remove the quit() statement at the end of your Substitution Model section, modify mkv.slurm (changing all the mkv parts to mkvbeta), and run the MCMC analyses:

-:thinking: If you were preparing to publish a paper relating to these analyses, you probably would not want to depend on eyeballing box plots of the likelihood in Tracer.
-What quantity would you estimate to convince reviewers that one of these models fits the data much worse than the other two?
+If you were preparing to publish a paper relating to these analyses, you probably would not want to state in your paper that you determined model fit by simply eye-balling trace plots.
+What quantity would you estimate to convince reviewers that one of these models fits the data worse than the other two?

 What to turn in